francesccoll/amr_efm_wgs/README.md

 python3 ./scripts/call_resistance_from_ariba_report.py --look_up_table ./amr_database/enterococci_amr_genes.v0.3.look-up_table.csv --input_genes ./amr_database/genes_file.v0.3.txt --ariba_report ./ERR1542086_ariba/report.flag.tsv --vcf_file ./ERR1542086_snippy/snps.vcf --use_ariba_flag --output_prefix ERR1542086 --sample_id ERR1542086
 ```
 Note that the originally-formatted curated database of AMR genetic determinants (enterococci_amr_genes.v0.3.look-up_table.csv) should be used by this script.

 This script uses a default threshold of 90% nucleotide identity and 60% threshold of minimum gene length to detect assembled AMR genes from ARIBA reports.

-It also includes the option --use_ariba_flag (recommended) to use ARIBA flags to determine if genes are labelled as assembled.
+It also includes the option `--use_ariba_flag` (recommended) to use ARIBA flags to determine if genes are labelled as assembled.

-A minimum ratio of reads supporting alternative alleles of 10% to call resistance from heterozygous mutations (see option --minimum_ratio_het).
+A minimum ratio of reads supporting alternative alleles of 10% to call resistance from heterozygous mutations (see option `--minimum_ratio_het`).

-By default,
+By default, the integrity of acquired AMR genes is checked by making sure genes are fully assembled without frameshifts or truncations, as determined by ARIBA.
+If genes contain frameshifts or truncations, then they are not used to call resistance.
+This behaviour can be disabled using the option `--ignore_lof_mutations`.

 ## 7. Interpreting output files